mmostakinhossain313/portfolio/README.md

 ## 👋 About Me

-I'm an **AI Automation Freelancer** specializing in building intelligent workflows and automation solutions that streamline business operations.
+I'm **Mostakin Hossain**, an **AI Automation Freelancer** specializing in building intelligent workflows and automation solutions that streamline business operations.
 With expertise in AI, machine learning, and automation frameworks, I help businesses reduce manual work, increase efficiency, and scale operations effortlessly.

 ### 💡 What I Do
 - 🔄 **Process Automation** - Automate repetitive tasks using AI & RPA